These homemade healthy oatcakes are made with simple, natural, and wholesome ingredients. The perfect gluten-free and dairy-free snack!

 F.A.Q.

 Different types of oats can absorb water in different ways.
-If your dough is too crumbly or too soft, just add more water or more oatmeal one tablespoon at a time until you reach the perfect consistency.
+If your dough is too crumbly or too soft, just add more water or more oatmeal, one tablespoon at a time, until you reach the perfect consistency.

-What is the perfect consistency, I can hear you asking?
 You need to be able to form a ball, but the dough doesn’t have to be too sticky.
 I normally find it quite hard to roll it out without it breaking a bit.
 You want it to be crumbly but enough to hold together.

 I use some baking paper to help roll and cut the dough.
 By rolling the dough on baking paper, I can easily remove the oatcakes without having them stick to my work surface.

-Make sure to turn the trays half-way through baking if you oven doesn’t cook evenly.
-You also need to watch them during the last 5 minutes as they can darken quite quickly.
-I normally set the timer at 15 minutes, and then check them and remove them only when they reached the perfect golden even color.
+I normally set the timer at 15 minutes and then check them and remove them only when they reach the perfect golden even color.

 Healthy Oatcakes with Rosemary